Lower Back Exercises

 We are sharing exercises that work for us to strength our lower back, but they are not intended to replace the advice of a doctor or physical therapist.

 Caution – if you have back pain, see a doctor before starting any exercises program.
-If you experience pain that lasts more than 15 minutes you should stop exercising and contact a doctor.
+If you experience pain that lasts more than 15 minutes you should stop exercising and contact your doctor.

 Here are some exercises to try, but you can find more on our Lower Back Exercise page.
-As always, you can print them to bring to the gym, or show your doctor and ask him/her if they are ok for you to try.
-Let us know if you’d like to see more, we’re always adding new exercises and want to hear how we can be helpful.
+As always, you can print them to bring to the gym, or show your doctor and ask him/her if they are OK for you to try.
+Let us know if you’d like to see more, we’re always adding new exercises and would love to hear how we can help.

 How to do it: Begin by lying face up on the floor with knees bent.
 The movement begins by curling the shoulders towards the pelvis.
 Your hands can be behind your head, beside the neck or crossed over the chest.